 Kenzen is a Google Demo days and Tech Crunch award winning start up in the real time wearable health diagnostic space offering an unprecedented host of high quality data 24-7.

 I consulted with the VF Global Innovation Center on a visionary project for an iconic outdoors brand, bringing my skills in user research, technology, future innovation to the diverse team.
 My role within the large collaborative team of organizations with multidisciplinary skill sets was research lead with the brand elite athletes, highlighting my skill at translating technical innovative applications to real world use, and an ability to translate the necessary information.

-The collaborative ideation and development process around creating complex future products for sporting goods brands under the VF name was a great pleasure.
+The collaborative ideation and development process around creating complex future products for sporting goods brands under the VF name was a great challenge.

 2016 Providence, RI